5 Services and Charges

 Information that all railway undertakings are required to provide

 The gross weight for all trains must be reported regularly.
-A completed wagon record –see Chapter 4 of TJNBane NOR's Traffic Rules for the Rail Network. and ADR/RID 2023, which is considered to constitute satisfactory reporting.
+A completed wagon record –see Chapter 4 of TJN TJNBane NOR's Traffic Rules for the Rail Network. and ADR/RID 2023, which is considered to constitute satisfactory reporting.

 The wagon record must be submitted in an electronic format as stipulated by Bane NOR – see ATS, Annex 2.